 This is my Ryerson Chang School web page.
 I wrote the minimalistic HTML by hand on Emacs, as if it still were the year 1995 and being two kilobytes in size were important.
 (For me, the mid-nineties is still conceptually about ten years ago.
 But I do think something has seriously gone wrong somewhere when a Google Docs generated course webpage that contains about three screens of text is nearly 200 kilobytes in size, more than all the example programs in that course put together.

-I wrote an App called BlueFace, available in App Store.
+For fun, I have written one iOS App called BlueFace, available in App Store.

-I am a great fan of the Wolfram Mathematica Language.
-My Wolfram page contains the links to the Wolfram tutorials that I wrote, links to my computational art blogs created with Wolfram, and some additional Wolfram example articles that I plan to spend the summer of 2018 writing at least a couple of dozen of.
+I am a great fan of the Wolfram Mathematica programming language.
+My Wolfram page contains the links to the Wolfram tutorials that I wrote, links to my computational art blogs created with Wolfram, and some additional Wolfram example articles.